mbaumer/us_hep_funding/docs/_states/TN.md

 # TN -- Sen. Lamar Alexander (R) and  Sen. Bob Corker (R)
 ## Committees
+Lamar Alexander is the #5 Republican on the Senate Energy Subcommittee on Energy

 Lamar Alexander is the #2 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

 Lamar Alexander is the #4 Republican on the Senate Committee on Appropriations